-- 28.7.1 Where a hearing panel determines that a member of staff should be dismissed, the HR Director or nominee will issue notice of dismissal to the member of staff. - 28.7.2 When informing the member of staff of the hearing panel's decision to dismiss, the HR Director or nominee will inform the member of staff that they have the right to appeal against the decision, and confirm the arrangements for submitting an appeal.
+- 28.7.1 Where a hearing panel determines that a member of staff should be dismissed, the Director of People and Culture or nominee will inform the member of staff that they have the right to appeal against the decision, and confirm the arrangements for submitting an appeal. - 28.7.2 When informing the member of staff of the hearing panel's decision to dismiss, the Director of People and Culture or nominee will inform the member of staff that they have the right to appeal against the decision, and confirm the arrangements for submitting an appeal.